Our Process

 Meiosis

-Meiosis occurs in specialized cells called gametes, which are involved in sexual reproduction.
+Meiosis occurs in specialised cells called gametes, which are involved in sexual reproduction.
 It involves two rounds of division and results in the formation of four genetically diverse daughter cells.

 Read also on Lab report writing help